CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 There sometimes is a false sense of security in the Christian churches and little fear of God among the people.
 They are not working out their salvation with fear and trembling.
 They do not realize that the battle must be pressed to the last moment of life.

-Take therefore the talent from him, and give it unto him which hath ten talents.
+‘Therefore take the talent from him, and give it to him who has ten talents.
 (Matthew 25:28)

 We must be diligent to make our calling and election certain.
 If we do not there is a possibility we may not be chosen after all.
 Many are called but few chosen.
 Even the righteous are saved with difficulty.

-And if the righteous scarcely be saved [is saved with difficulty], where shall the ungodly and the sinner appear?
+Now “If the righteous one is scarcely [with difficulty] saved, where will the ungodly and the sinner appear?”
 (I Peter 4:18)

 We do not know what is true of us until we respond.
 God knew our response from the beginning.
 God called us and gave us the opportunity to be His son, to inherit all things.
 Yet it still is up to us to respond appropriately.

 Judas apparently was called to be one of the Apostles of the Lamb.
 A deeper knowledge of God’s plan revealed him to be the “son of perdition [destruction].”
 God knew what Judas would do but Judas made the decision.
 Judas had every opportunity to have his name engraved in the foundations of the wall of the new Jerusalem.
 But Judas chose to allow Satan to enter him.

 We have been grafted on the good olive tree; but we can be removed from the tree, from Christ.
 Every aspect of salvation always is an opportunity!

 Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
 Otherwise you also will be cut off.
 (Romans 11:22)

 “You also will be cut off.”
 If only these words were preached regularly in every Christian assembling!
 How different the Christian witness would be!
 Instead we are assured repeatedly that we could never be cut off from Christ no matter what we do.